 There is a Women, Infants and Children Program on the installation located in Building 221 in Vilseck.
 For a crisis, an Army Emergency Relief section is available at ACS in both Grafenwoehr and Vilseck.
 The American Red Cross has active chapters at both communities.
-Army Community Service also offers enrichment classes on topics ranging from basic money management to investment strategy and even a class on buying real estate.
+ACS also offers enrichment classes on topics ranging from basic money management to investment strategy and even a class on buying real estate.

 Unless you know that you will be living in government housing, consider the option of storing your 110-volt appliances stateside and buying 220-volt appliances once you arrive.
 You can purchase appliances almost anywhere, including at the Thrift Shop.
 Transformers will convert your 110-volt appliances to 220 volts, but it is not efficient and will increase your electric bill.